 - Installed plexiglass dividers behind each train seat

 - Upgraded all main museum air filters to high efficiency, Merv-11.

-- Consulted with HVAC services to explore maximizing the fresh air exchange
+- Adjusted HVAC systems to improve fresh air exchange

 - Replacing door-opening buttons with touch-free interfaces (coming soon)